oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.2.14 Use of Private Language

-For each element of type `/$defs/language_t` it must be tested that the language code does not contain subtags reserved for private use.
+For each element of type `/$defs/language_t` it MUST be tested that the language code does not contain subtags reserved for private use.

 The relevant paths for this test are: